HanInformatics/Scrape_NIKH/README.md

 In particular, we collect text data from http://db.history.go.kr/ which were already digitised there.

 If you make use of this, feel free to use and don't forget to cite this github site.

+There are a little bit dependencies.
+- webdriver
+- sql database